 Uber is also available.
 It costs about 100-150 pesos to get all the way across the city or 40-50 pesos from the border to Zona Rio.

-The city is also quite walkable so when you just want to get groceries or go to a movie or restaurant, you most likely can get there for free by simply walking.
+Most neighborhoods are also quite walkable.
+When you just want to get groceries or go to a movie or restaurant, you most likely can get there for free by simply walking.

 Another option is to cycle around the city.
 Traffic can be heavy so I don’t really like to bike in Tijuana too much but it is an option.
 Drivers generally move over for cyclists, not passing too close but rough roads and pollution make riding less pleasurable.